GetStream/stream-django/README.md

 ###Model integration

-You can have django_stream take care automatically of adding/removing model instances to user feeds; to do that let the model classes that need to be stored in feeds inherit from ```django_stream.activity.Activity```
+You can have stream_django take care automatically of adding/removing model instances to user feeds; to do that let the model classes that need to be stored in feeds inherit from ```stream_django.activity.Activity```

 ```
 class Tweet(models.Model, Activity):